LaunchCodeEducation/csharp-web-dev-curriculum/content/classes/next-steps.md

 date: 2023-01-23T13:36:52-06:00
 draft: false
 weight: 4
-originalAuthor: <no value> # to be set by page creator
+originalAuthor: Sally Steuterman # to be set by page creator
-originalAuthorGitHub: <no value> # to be set by page creator
+originalAuthorGitHub: gildedgardenia # to be set by page creator
-reviewer: # to be set by the page reviewer
+reviewer: Kimberly Horan # to be set by the page reviewer
-reviewerGitHub: # to be set by the page reviewer
+reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE